2024 Iranian Assembly of Experts election

 The 2024 Iranian Assembly of Experts election were held on 1 March 2024, concurrently with the elections of the Islamic Consultative Majlis.
 Directly elected by the public from a list of candidates vetted by the Guardian Council, the Assembly of Experts is made up of 88 clerics with the responsibility of supervising the Supreme Leader and selecting a new one.

 Candidates

 A total of 510 candidates registered for the election and were vetted by the council, bringing it down to only 138 by disqualifying moderates, and even several principlists, in favor of hardliners of the regime.

 Former president Hassan Rouhani applied for re-election in his home province of Semnan, as did Rouhani's former Interior Minister, Mahmoud Alavi and Minister of Justice Mostafa Pourmohammadi.
 However, all three were barred by the Guardian Council from standing, without publishing a reason.
 Rouhani described the decision as a "politically biased" ruling that "will undermine the nation's confidence in the system".

 Former President Ebrahim Raisi, who was also a member of the Assembly of Experts, was expected to run for re-election in Tehran.
-He instead chose to run in a rural constituency of South Khorasan province in which around 200,000 votes are usually required to win, and in which he is the only candidate for the seat, a situation prompting critics to point out he could be elected by his sole own vote.
+He instead chose to run in a rural constituency of South Khorasan province in which he is the only candidate for the seat.